Home > Buyers Guides

 Veterans Assistance

-Veterans Assistance may support the acquisition of a walk-in tub, but this typically comes in the form of a grant rather than VA insurance coverage.
-If you’re a veteran enrolled in TRICARE or CHAMPVA insurance schemes, obtaining financial assistance for a walk-in tub may be challenging.
+Veterans Assistance may support the acquisition of a walk-in tub, but this typically comes as a grant rather than VA insurance coverage.
+Obtaining financial assistance for a walk-in tub may be challenging if you’re a veteran enrolled in TRICARE or CHAMPVA insurance schemes.
 However, home modification grants for veterans requiring a walk-in bathtub are feasible.
 Not all these grants are linked to military service, so veterans needing medical devices due to age-related needs could secure financial help.
 Remembering this isn’t a universal rule, so before purchasing a walk-in tub, ensure you qualify for the grant.

 Private insurance